BenCat07/Voxalia/FAQ.md

 ### Can I redistribute the files for the game?

-- Only the code and binaries resultant directly from the code (*.exe, *.dll, *.xml, *.pdb).
-Art assets (available separately) are licensed separately.
+- Only the code and binaries resultant directly from the code (*.exe, *.dll, *.xml, *.pdb) many be redistributed.
+Art assets (available separately) are licensed separately, and may not be redistributed!

 ### I want to know more about how the game is licensed!